Menu

 The importance of nurture for the development of wellbeing - Our wellbeing is valued

-• We respect children’s feelings and give a clear message that all children are valued and emotions accepted.
+• We give a clear message to all children that they are valued and their emotions accepted.

-• We provide a predictable and secure environment in which all adults are consistent in their approach to children’s behaviour.
+• We provide a constant and safe environment for the children where all adults are consistent in their approach to children’s behaviour with nurture, listening and understanding being key.

-• We act as a role models and encourage positive behaviour using emotion coaching techniques.
+• All staff encourage positive behaviour using emotion coaching techniques.

-• We provide activities and opportunities that support children to recognise and articulate their feelings and emotions.
+• We provide a range of activities and opportunities that support all children to develop their emotional literacy, to recognise and articulate their own feelings and emotions such as emoji charts in classrooms.

 All behaviour is communication - We support all behaviours